Submissions

 Manuscripts

-All manuscripts must be written in English, typed one-spaced in Times New Roman size 12 font with wide margins, and include an abstract of no more than 300 words.
-Please activate continuous line numbering and number pages; margin page 2.54 cm upper/down - right/ left.
-Clearly label any figures and submit them as separate files (JPGs, TIFFs, 600 DPI).
-Number all pages in this order: title page (page 1), abstract, text, acknowledgments (if any), references, figure captions, tables.
+All manuscripts must be written in English and formatted in Times New Roman size 12 font with single-spacing and 2.54 cm margins on all sides.
+Include an abstract of no more than 300 words.
+Please activate continuous line numbering and number all pages.
+Figures should be clearly labeled and submitted as separate files (JPEG or TIFF format, 600 DPI minimum).
+Number pages in the following order: title page (page 1), abstract, text, references, figure captions.

 Authors who speak English as an additional language should seek the assistance of a colleague experienced in writing for English-language scientific journals.
 Carefully proofread the final revision and keep a copy of the manuscript.